MadsJJ/Cookbook/cookbook/docs/release3/README.md

 See [README from release 2](/cookbook/docs/release2/README.md) for elaboration.

 **Connecting branch to an issue**:
-During this final release we have focused on making a branch for every issue, and naming it with the number og the issue.
+During this final release we have focused on making a branch for every issue, and naming it with the number for the issue.
+This is so that the branch automatically closes when we merge it back into master.

 ## Quality assurance of code
 We have continued to use **Jacoco**, **Spotbugs** and **Checkstyle** for quality assurance of the code. **SKRIV OM DE SISTE RESULTATENE HER.**
 For release 3 the group has been proofreading each others code.
-This is to check if any methodes can be written more efficient and understaning.
+This is to check if any methodes can be written more clearly and efficient.

 ## Reflection and retrospective discussion following the final release

 After this final release we will discuss what went well, and what issues we faced along the way.